 You can extend coverage through COBRA

-Once you turn 26 years old, you may be eligible to purchase temporary extended health insurance on your parents' health insurance plan for up to 36 months through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+Once you turn 26, you may be eligible to purchase temporary extended health insurance on your parents' health insurance plan for up to 36 months through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 In order to qualify, you parents' plan must be sponsored by an employer with 20 or more employees and must be COBRA-eligible.

 To elect COBRA, you have to notify your parents' employer within 60 days of turning 26 years old, and the notification must be in writing.
 Here's how it works: if you elect COBRA, you'll have access to the same health plan that you had before you turned 26 years old.
 But because your parents' employer is no longer subsidizing your health care, you'll be responsible for 100% of the plan's full cost, plus an admin fee of up to 2%.